-47. The LFC uses Link Asset Services, as its external treasury management advisor under a joint arrangement with the Greater London Authority.
-Whilst recognising the specialist skills and resources such advisors can provide, the LFC recognises that responsibility for treasury management decisions remains wholly with the organisation and will ensure that

-- 48. Link Asset Services currently provide; - consultancy services to support the LFC's treasury operation - attend two strategy meetings per annum to review the LFC's financial position having regard to its objectives, strategy, current financial circumstances, assets and liabilities. - interest rate forecast and advice on the formulation of suitable borrowing and investment strategies - forecasts of movements in PWLB rates which affect the timing of funding with fixed rate debt, conversion of variable rate debt to fixed and the conversion of fixed rate debt to variable - regular updates on economic and political changes which may impact on and require modification to borrowing and investment strategies - advice on debt rescheduling, funding policy, volatility and maturity profile analysis - advice and weekly reports on counterparty creditworthiness, including provision of prudent parameters established in the light of information from the UK's leading credit rating agencies, the credit default swaps market and various other analyst and associations - reporting templates - 49.
+- 50. The LFC uses Link Asset Services, as its external treasury management advisor under a joint arrangement with the Greater London Authority.
+Whilst recognising the specialist skills and resources such advisors can provide, the LFC recognises that responsibility for treasury management decisions remains wholly with the organisation and will ensure that undue reliance is not placed upon external service providers.
+The LFC monitors and maintains the quality of this service by regular review and assessment. - 51.
+Link Asset Services currently provide; - consultancy services to support the LFC's treasury operation - attend two strategy meetings per annum to review the LFC's financial position having regard to its objectives, strategy, current financial circumstances, assets and liabilities. - interest rate forecast and advise on the formulation of suitable borrowing and investment strategies - forecasts of movements in PWLB rates which affect the timing of funding with fixed rate debt, conversion of variable rate debt to fixed and the conversion of fixed rate debt to variable - regular updates on economic and political changes which may impact on and require modification to borrowing and investment strategies - advice on debt rescheduling, funding policy, volatility and maturity profile analysis - advice and weekly reports on counterparty creditworthiness, including provision of prudent parameters established in the light of information from the UK's leading credit rating agencies, the credit default swaps market and various other analyst and associations - reporting templates - 52.
 The LFC does not currently employ any external fund managers, however in the event of such an appointment, appointees will comply with this and subsequent Treasury Strategies.
-In addition, before any appointment is made, a fully costed appraisal would be performed and approval from the LFC obtained. - 50.
-Natwest bank plc are the LFC's bankers and continue to provide a competitive service under an annual rolling contract. - 51.
-The GLA Investment Manager, under the GIS Investment Strategy, uses both King and Shaxson Limited and State Street Bank and Trust as custodians of the LFC's negotiable instruments (such as Treasury Bills).
-King and Shaxson use HSBC as the sub-custodian.
-The GLA's policy is that any custodian (or, instead, sub-custodian) shall meet the GLA's credit criteria for 12 month investments (prior to Credit Default Swaps Market or other temporary adjustments).
+In addition, before any appointment is made, a fully costed appraisal would be performed and approval from the LFC obtained. - 53.
+NatWest bank plc are the LFC's bankers and continue to provide a competitive service under an annual rolling contract. - 54.
+The GLA Chief Investment Officer (CIO) entered into an investment management agreement with London Treasury Limited (LTL) so that GLA Group Treasury can delegate its treasury investment activities to an entity which is authorised and regulated by the Financial Conduct Authority (FCA).
+This is with the intention to provide enhanced regulatory and risk management practices.
+LTL is a wholly owned Investment Manager of the GLA and its investment team have all been seconded from the existing GLA Treasury team.

+- 55. The CIO already has experience of external fund managers, using two external fund managers, TwentyFour Asset Management and Prytania Asset Management, for the GLA's long term Residential Mortgage Backed Securities (RMBS) investments.
+Any external fund manager used to support the GIS/LSR investments will be properly appointed. - 56.
+The CIO, under the GIS Investment Strategy, uses State Street Bank and Trust as custodians of the LFC's negotiable instruments (such as Treasury Bills).
+The GLA's policy is that any custodian shall meet the GLA's credit criteria for 12 month investments (prior to Credit Default Swaps Market or other temporary adjustments).